nhn/tui.grid/packages/toast-ui.vue-grid/CONTRIBUTING.md

 * **Use a clear and descriptive title** for the issue to identify the suggestion.
 * **Provide a step-by-step description of the suggested enhancement** in as many details as possible.
 * **Provide specific examples to demonstrate the steps.** Include copy/pasteable snippets which you use in those examples, as Markdown code blocks.
-* **Include screenshots and animated GIFs** which helps demonstrate the steps or point out the part of TOAST UI Editor which the suggestion is related to.
+* **Include screenshots and animated GIFs** which helps demonstrate the steps or point out the part of TOAST UI Grid which the suggestion is related to.
 * **Explain why this enhancement would be useful** to most TOAST UI users.
 * **List some other text editors or applications where this enhancement exists.**